LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 In my 11 years designing web technologies, I have seen many beautiful, elegant eigensolutions be vetoed due to implementation difficulties (which is often the right decision — it's all about the cost-benefit).
 2. Eigensolutions tend to be lower level primitives, which are more flexible, but also involve higher friction than a solution that is tailored to a specific use case.

-Both issues can often be addressed through **layering**, discussed below.
+Both issues can often be addressed through **layering**, discussed later in this article.

 ## Examples of eigensolutions